simsong/stats_2010/recon/README_multi.md

 This directory contains tools for running the database reconstruction software on the DAS EMR clusters.

-Note: Even though we are using the EMR clusters, we are not using Spark for the reconstruction or for job management.
-We're just using EMR so that we can bring up new nodes as required.
+(Note that the stats_2010 carries its own copies of ctools, dfxml and census_etl.
+Don't try to make it use what's in das-vm-config, as the stats_2010 package needs to exist without das-vm-config.)

+AWS EMR monitors the free memory on every instance and kills the instance if it runs out of memory.
+This works great under Spark, which simply starts a new cluster.
+It's lousy here.
+And if the MASTER or one of the 2 CORE nodes dies, the cluster becomes unstable and the entire cluster gets killed.
+So in general, we try to do all of the heavy-living on TASK nodes, because we can kill all of the task nodes and not damage the cluster.

+You can control the cluster size with the ./dbrtool.py --resize command.
+It will only resize the TASK nodes.

+There are two-workflows for using EMR clusters.

+1. Each instance in the cluster is runs its own independent copy of scheduler and they coordinate through the database.
+This is the method that the original reconstruction was done, and it works, but it may be less efficient.)

+2. The entire reconstruction is run through Spark.
+This shoudl give better overall utilization, and restart when there are crashes, but we don't have it working properly yet.

+This file discusses workflow #1, each cluster running stand-alone.
+The Spark workflow is described in the file README_spark.md.

+Sharding
+========
 The Database reconstruction package uses the MySQL database to keep track of the progress of the reconstruction.

-Note that the stats_2010 carries its own copies of ctools, dfxml and census_etl.
-Don't try to make it use what's in das-vm-config, as the stats_2010 package needs to exist without das-vm-config

-Workflow
-========
+In the original reconstruction, there was only one reconstruction per database.
+In this version, a single database can hold multiple reconstructions.
+Each one has a unique reconstruction experiment identifier, called a REIDENT.
+The geography is stored in a table called {reident}_geo, the tracts are stored in a table called {reident}_tracts.

 Each 2010 reconstruction experiment is given a unique RE identifier, here called `REIDENT`.